TmpCodeReview/TestGacha/code_review.md

 + Code is well structured with MVC model.
 + Functions are tidy and well formatted.
 + Use place holder parameters for SQL, that's s good practic.
++ Setting up to run is quite simple and easy
++ Code indents are using spaces, that's a good one.
++ Almost all constants are stored in Const.pm.
++ Use base classes for Model/Service/Controller.

 ### Cons parts